Veriqloud/ubqc_squidasm/README.md

 - $\texttt{- h}$ for help

 ## 3. Changes from the old protocol
-For debugging reasons, in this section the changes from the original protocol in SimulaQron are introduced:
+For debugging reasons, in this section the changes from the original protocol in SimulaQron are introduced

 #### 3.1 Changing the input format from JSON to QASM:
 - Used qiskit.qobj_todict function to extract information from QASM objects, these dictionaries can be treated equivalently to JSON files